netsho/genea-app/README.md

 * Containerfile (Dockerfile equivalent but platform-agnostic) & podman-compose file.
   * `podman build -t genea-app .`
 * Load GEDCOM mounted file.
-The file is mounted in podman-compose.
+The file is in mounted folder in podman-compose.

-* Save GEDCOM mounted file.
+Automatically saving the mounted GEDCOM file is not possible.
+As an alternative, download the file and manually copy it to the mounted folder.

 # Demo